Denito37/Rhythm-app/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [I would add pre-set  remixed melodies based on know music such as Super Mario Bros with the user being able to select it with a button that changes the pattern and frequency map values to make that melody.
- I would also create key bindings to represent each button in the html file so that the controls of the game would feel better and the user can play the game faster, the keys i would bind the six buttons with are "Q,W,E,A,S,D" respectively.
  I would also like to make a version of this website to work with mobile phones by using  @media to set the buttons to be smaller to fit all six buttons in 3 rows and 2 columns.
 With an optimized mobile phone app of this website and pre-set songs it could be a fun time-burner app for people to play while waiting for anything.
 Since I also enjoy a good challenge in games